verlok/inp-workshop/guide/19-interrupt.md

 This works by allowing the browser to schedule each task individually, and input can take higher priority!

-This strategy works especially well when scheduling entry points&mdash;like if you have a bunch of independant features you need to call at application load time.
+This strategy works especially well when scheduling entry points, like if you have a bunch of independent features you need to call at application load time.
 Just loading scripts and running everything at script eval time may run everything in a giant long task by default.

-However, this strategy doesn't work as well for breaking apart tightly coupled code&mdash;like a `for` loop that uses shared state.
+However, this strategy doesn't work as well for breaking apart tightly coupled code&mdash;like a `for` loop that uses a shared state.

 **Next: [Strategy 2: now with yield()](https://github.com/malchata/inp-workshop/blob/main/guide/20-now-yield.md)**